 - Pack extra towels: Bring different towels to use on the beach and for showering.
 Hang the beach towels up outside to keep sand out of your RV.

-- Pack an extra swimsuit: If you love to go swimming in the campground pool in the evening, but want to hit the surf first thing in the morning, bring an extra swimsuit to avoid putting your suit on while it is still wet.
+- Pack an extra swimsuit: If you love swimming in the campground pool in the evening but want to hit the surf first thing in the morning, bring an extra swimsuit to avoid putting your suit on while it is still wet.

 - Use a clothesline: Bring a clothesline to dry your swimsuits and towels outside the RV.
-Clotheslines can be tied up between two trees at your campsite if they’re available or can even be attached right to your RV.
+Clotheslines can be tied up between two trees at your campsite if they are available or can even be attached right to your RV.

 - Rinse off before showering: Sand can damage your RV water system, so rinse off outside before showering.
 If your RV does not have an outdoor shower, you can rinse off at the beach showers, use buckets of water or use baby powder to remove the sand.
 Baby powder will absorb moisture to dry the wet sand so it can be brushed off easily.